HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/install/t_install_was_deploy_options.md

 -   Deployment Manager and one node on the same system

+    !!! note
-    **Note:** You can deploy one node on the same system as the DM but you must use separate systems for all other nodes in a cluster.
+        You can deploy one node on the same system as the DM but you must use separate systems for all other nodes in a cluster.

 -   Deployment Manager and nodes on separate systems